-Often clients only think of the cushion in the chair when considering pressure management but only focusing on the cushion can actually increase pressure risk to patients.
+Often, only the cushion of the chair is considered when thinking of pressure management, but focus purely on the cushion can actually increase pressure risk to patients.
 Click here to read my blog outlining the common mistakes made by clinicians when using pressure cushions.

-New industry leading research by Ulster University and Seating Matters has revealed four key areas that collectively, should be adhered to to ensure that optimum pressure management is achieved whist seated.
-Results were staggering when these steps were implemented correctly, including an 88% reduction in pressure injuries.*
+New industry leading research by Ulster University and Seating Matters has revealed four key areas that collectively, should be followed to ensure optimum pressure management is achieved whist seated.
+Results were staggering when these steps were implemented correctly, including an 88% reduction in pressure injuries.

 The Four Principles of Pressure Management in Seating were formed as a result of the Ulster University and Seating Matters research trial and are as follows:1.
 Load the Body